-Carrying Passenger
+Carrying Passengers

-Only carry one passenger.
-The passenger must be properly seated in the cockpit.
+Only carry a maximum of five passengers.
+The passengers must be properly seated in the cockpit.

-The passenger must be tall enough to always be properly seated: back against the backrest with seat belt fastened, holding both handholds, and feet firmly planted - right foot on the footrest and the left foot on the vehicle floor.
+The passengers must be tall enough to always be properly seated: back against the backrest with seat belt fastened, holding the handhold, and feet firmly planted - for the front RH passenger, with right foot on the footrest and the left foot on the vehicle floor, for the central passenger and the three rear passengers, with both feet firmly planted on the floor.

-Never carry a passenger who has used drugs or alcohol, or is tired or ill.
+Never carry passengers who have used drugs or alcohol, or are tired or ill.
 These slow reaction time and impair judgment.

-Instruct the passenger to read the vehicle's safety labels.
+Instruct the passengers to read the vehicle's safety labels.

-Never carry a passenger if you judge his ability or judgement insufficient to concentrate on the terrain conditions and adapt accordingly.
+Never carry passengers if you judge their ability or judgement insufficient to concentrate on the terrain conditions and adapt accordingly.
 More specifically for side-by-side vehicles, the passenger must also pay constant attention to the terrain ahead and be able to brace for bumps.